 Another famous rider to have a tough time on the Joux Plane was none other than Lance Armstrong himself.
 He told his manager Johan Bruyneel that the 16th stage in 2000, won by the French climber Richard Virenque was “the hardest day of my life – on a bike”.
 The stage started in Courchevel and went over the col des Saisies, the col des Aravis and the col de la Colombière before the final climb over Joux Plane and the fast, technical descent into Morzine.
 It was a crazy day, just after the stage to the summit of Mont Ventoux where Armstrong and Pantani finished together, the American visibly gifting the stage to the Italian.
 Pantani’s pride was badly hurt by this and he vowed to “tear the race apart”.
 He was as good as his word, attacking right from the start and forcing US Postal to chase hard all day.
 They finally caught him in the last few kilometres before Samoëns.
 Jan Ulrich, Richard Virenque, Roberto Heras and Armstrong attacked the final climb together.
 Unfortunately for Armstrong, he had missed a vital feedpoint and had no energy left.
 There was no way for his support car to reach him.
 He crawled slowly, desperately up by sheer willpower, riding just within the limits set by the little energy remaining to him, then threw himself down the other side to Morzine.
 That day Armstrong lost 97 seconds to Ulrich.
 He still went on to win the Tour, although of course his win has now been disqualified.
 Pantani lost over thirteen minutes and left the Tour the following day.

-The last time the col de Joux Plane figured in the Tour de France was in 2006, on the 17th stage from St Jean de Maurienne to Morzine.
+The penultimate time the col de Joux Plane figured in the Tour de France was in 2006, on the 17th stage from St Jean de Maurienne to Morzine.
 This was the stage where the American Floyd Landis made his extraordinary solo break from the peloton, to try to regain the time lost together with his yellow jersey the previous day at La Toussuire.
 An early break had already gained 11 minutes when Landis attacked on the col des Saisies, soon dropping Evans, Menchov and Rogers as well as the rest of the peloton.
 He drove on alone, catching the break one by one on the Aravis and the Colombière, which he crossed first, closely followed by Patrick Sinkiewitz.
 Riding like a man possessed, Landis shook off Sinkiewitz at the start of the Joux Plane.
 He gained even more time on the descent, coming within 30 seconds of recovering the yellow jersey.
 Two days later Landis did regain the lead, on the 19th stage (a 56 km time-trial).
 However, 4 days later he tested positive for testosterone and was ultimately disqualified, leaving the victory to Oscar Pereiro.

 Tour de France 2016